JeffersonLab/smoothness/README.md

 ## Install
 ### Web Lib Install
-This library requires a Java 17+ JVM and standard library at run time, plus a Java EE 10 application server (developed with Wildfly).
+This library requires a Java 17+ JVM and standard library at run time, plus a Jakarta EE 10 application server (developed with Wildfly).

 You can obtain the library jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```